Water quality guidelines

 Our fact sheet (PDF, 95.62 KB) and responses to frequently asked questions (PDF, 94.9 KB) support the revised guidelines.

 Water quality management plans

-The department has developed draft water quality management plans for each water resource plan area in NSW.
+The department has developed draft water quality management plans for each water resource plan area in the Murray Darling Basin in NSW.

 To find these draft water quality management plans:

 - view the draft plan, schedules and appendices